ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 *M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".

 Emily, Edward, and Hannah are mentioned in the diaries of George Jansen.
+Edward's death is noted, as is Hannah's final illness, death and funeral.
+George notes in a number of entries throughout the years that he did odd jobs for Emily, two specific examples are "drawing a cord of wood" and some painting that context would suggest was for the store.
+I have done a complete photo inventory of the six notebooks of George Jansen's that are currently owned by the Tompkins County History Center in Ithaca, and I will add images and transcriptions to this record as I am able to process them.

 ## Notes for Future Researchers